Webinar – Questions and Answers

 During our webinar, How To Keep Your Draft System Healthy, we received several questions about coolers, lines, cleaning, and maintenance.
 While we didn’t get to ask every question during the virtual event, we followed up with David Green and got your questions answered!
 And don’t worry, we are working on the recording and will be releasing that soon!

-Below, you’ll find the answers to all of your questions relating to How To Keep Your Draft System Healthy!
+Below, you’ll find the answers to all of your questions so you can keep your draft system healthy!

 Q & A With David Green